bakon11/cardano_metadata_indexer/README.md

 And if you know a little bit of typescript you can also customize it and specify which policy numbers to index, in the future this will be in a config file.

+Then run `npm run indexer` from the `server/typescript` directory will start the indexer.

+Then run `npm start` to start the JSON-RPC2.0 api server.(Note: read `Whats left` section).

+**Whats Left**
+config file for easier confiugring of the indexer.

+**client**
+The client folder is a installable api client for react.